 Startup employees would scan the site to see if they were on the list – some companies even configured their networks to block the site.
 I remember that time as well – I was the VP of Engineering for a web design company – my first Silicon Valley job – one of the first web design companies building interactive websites.
 Those were the days we could seriously charge our clients up to a $1M for a single webpage – HTML was such a foreign language at the time, major corporates would pay us millions to simply maintain static web pages.

 Many companies came and went then, and while the clip is not as quick, it still happens today.
 Maybe the leadership isn’t forward-thinking enough; maybe the customer service is not there, maybe the product never reached true product-market fit, and limped along on funding until it was unceremoniously shut down.
 In some cases, the leadership and employees knew what was coming – in other cases, it just landed on them like a ton of bricks – employees would show up one day with the doors locked and their computers and servers confiscated by creditors.

 The reasons why these companies failed are varied.
 Still, they all have a common thread – they were not able to predict something accurately – whether it was demand, or revenues, or the market, or their costs, or the features their customers were willing to pay for.
 Something was wrong, and their leadership didn’t figure it out until it was too late, or a black swan event just happened out of the blue and took them down.

 While it’s impossible to protect yourself against every eventuality, you can still build a better map of your future – your customers, your industry, your competitors, and, using foresight science, forge your ideal future.

 This map will help to guide you, providing actionable insights on what you need to do and when.

 How can you make sure that your company is part of the remaining 4%?
-Ensure that your ideate your future – lookout ten years – determine where you will be, then backcast to assess your path to the future.
+Ensure that you ideate your future – look ten years – determine where you will be, then backcast to assess your path to the future.
 This disconnects you from the systems of today and connects you to your prospective tomorrow.